How to find the perfect accountant

-So how do you go about finding the perfect accountant for your business?
+So how do you go about finding the perfect accountant for you?

 Well, we’ve developed a simple guide to help get you started by giving you things to look out for, questions to ask and a downloadable checklist to keep you on track.